 Ban Di Bul, 77 Princess St, Manchester M2 4EG

 Korean Fried Chicken is massive nowadays, and rightly so.
-Crispier and spicier that the typical US-style that we’ve all been scoffing over the last few decades, Korean FC is usually fried twice, making the skin crunchier and somehow less greasy.
+Crispier and spicier than the typical US-style that we’ve all been scoffing over the last few decades, Korean FC is usually fried twice, making the skin crunchier and somehow less greasy.
 Chimaek offer up some absolutely brilliant KFC from their restaurant just off Oxford Road, down the side of the road where the 24hr Spar is.
 Grab a Sharing Combo, a couple of beers and enjoy.

 Chimaek, Unit 8, The Quadrangle, Hulme St, Manchester M1 5GL